Fahad-Alkhalidy/Huawei-Assistant/README.md

 1. **"No knowledge chunks found"**

    - Check that your markdown files are in the `knowledge/` directory
-   - Ensure files have `.md` extension
+   - Ensure files have `.txt` extension

-2. **"Failed to initialize knowledge base"**

-   - Verify your environment variables are set correctly
-   - Check that your Pinecone index exists and is accessible
-   - Ensure your OpenAI API key is valid

-3. **"Failed to process your request"**
+2. **"Failed to process your request"**
-   - Check that the knowledge base has been initialized
    - Verify your API keys are working

 ### Debug Steps

 1. Check the browser console for errors
 2. Verify your `.env.local` file has all required variables
-3. Ensure your Pinecone index has the correct dimension (1536)
-4. Test your API keys independently
+3. Test your API keys independently

 ## Development